Will they hire you, or someone else?

-You should already know that your success story starts when you take a pen to your hand to craft your first job application, and ends no earlier than when you sign a new job contract.
+You should already know that your success story starts when you take a pen in your hand (or turn on your computer screen), and start crafting your job application.

-Let me show you a few things you can do to get the best out of this moment.
+Let me show you a few things you can do to get the best out of the moment.

 Ask some questions before you leave the room

-You can inquire about the next steps of the recruitment process (if there will be another interview), about the working environment in their company, about their newest products or goals, etc.
+You can inquire about the next steps of the recruitment process (if there will be another interview), about the working environment in the company, about their newest products or goals, then vision they have, your working duties, shift patterns, etc.

-Every good question you ask them shows your motivation and interest for their company.
+Every good question shows your motivation, and interest for their company.
 You can learn more about good and bad questions for the employers in this article.

 Do not ask them for a business card – give them your own card

-And even if they do not follow this standard business ethics, at least they have your business card, a little reminder of your skills and of everything that happened in an interview with you.
+And even if they do not give you their card, at least they have your business card, a little reminder of your skills, and of everything that has happened in an interview with you.

 Show positive emotions

-Show positive emotions, smile, show some confidence, leave a good atmosphere in the room.
-That’s a perfect closing for your interview.
+Show positive emotions, smile, show some confidence, leave a room on a high note.

 Do not forget to say thank you

-Thank them for their time, and spare a little compliment at the end of the interview (small honest compliment will always help your chances to sign a job contract with them).
+Thank them for their time, and spare a little compliment at the end of the meeting (small honest compliment will always help your chances in an interview).

 Continue your interview preparation with the following articles: